Crimson Cherry Rhubarb

 A bright red stalked variety of rhubarb which is less showy in flowers than most but it has attractive and prolific leaf development; only the crimson stems are edible, other plant parts are poisonous

-Crimson Cherry Rhubarb is a perennial that is commonly grown for its edible qualities, although it does have ornamental merits as well.
+Crimson Cherry Rhubarb is a perennial that is typically grown for its edible qualities, although it does have ornamental merits as well.
 The large crimson stalks are typically harvested when mature.
 The stalks have a sweet taste.

 The stalks are most often used in the following ways: